yarisvt/tyk-docs/tyk-docs/content/deploy-tyk-premise-production/deploy-tyk-premise-production.md

     },
 ```

-The above settings will ensure connections are closed (no TCP re-use), removes a transaction from the middleware run that enforces org-level rules, enables the new rate limiter and sets Tyk up to use an in-memory cache for session-state data to save a round-trip to Redis for some other transactions.
+The above settings will ensure connections allow TCP re-use, removes a transaction from the middleware run that enforces org-level rules, enables the new rate limiter and sets Tyk up to use an in-memory cache for session-state data to save a round-trip to Redis for some other transactions.

 ### Use the right hardware